 - Apply the 3S strategy when evaluating the hypothesis of linear association using the correlation coefficient as the statistic. - Articulate how to conduct a tactile simulation to implement the 3S strategy for testing a correlation coefficient. - Define the p-value in the context of the 3S strategy using simulated correlation coefficients under the null hypothesis of no association. - 15.
-If average number of steps per day and average resting heart rate were not associated in the population, what should be the value of the correlation coefficient between these two variables. - 16.
-Remember that the sample correlation coefficient for the data set is r = -0.350.
+Recalling the findings from Part 1, if mean number of steps per day and mean resting heart rate were not associated in the population, what should be the value of the correlation coefficient between these two variables. - 16.
+Remember that the sample correlation coefficient for the sample that was analyzed in Part 1 is r = -0.350.
 Let's think about how we would complete a test of significance for the population correlation coefficient. - a.
-Suggest two possible explanations (hypotheses) which could have generated the nonzero value of the correlation coefficient.
-(Hint: These are very similar to the two possible hypotheses you've seen many times before.) - b.
-In your own words, how could we go about determining whether random chance is a plausible explanation for the observed correlation value between average number of steps per day and average resting heart rate?
+Describe two possible explanations (hypotheses) which could have generated the nonzero value of the correlation coefficient. - b.
+In your own words, how could we go about determining whether random chance is a plausible explanation for the observed correlation value between mean number of steps per day and mean resting heart rate?
 Explain how the 3S strategy could be applied here; in particular, identify a simulation strategy you could conduct "by hand."
 Note: You do not need to actually carry out a simulation analysis. - i.
 What is the statistic? - ii.
 How would you simulate could-have-been results? - iii.
 How would you evaluate the strength of evidence against the null hypothesis?

-The null hypothesis to be tested here is that there is no association between average number of steps per day and average resting heart rate.
-The alternative hypothesis is that there is an association between average number of steps per day and average resting heart rate.
+The null hypothesis to be tested here is that there is no association between the mean number of steps per day and the mean resting heart rate.
+The alternative hypothesis is that there is an association between the mean number of steps per day and the mean resting heart rate.